SalishSeaCast/docs/tides/tides_variations.rst

 * Decreasing the viscosity has little effect at all three stations but does slightly decrease the phase difference between Point Atkinson and Port Renfrew.

-* Increasing the flux  decreased the phase difference between Point Atkinson and Port Renfrew.
+* Increasing the flux decreased the phase difference between Point Atkinson and Port Renfrew but increased the amplitude drop.

 * Decreasing the :math:`K_1` phase has little effect on the :math:`M_2` amplitude and phase.

 * Point Atkinson :math:`M_2` phases are very consistent over all of the iterations, except the last where the :math:`M_2` phase has changed in forcing.
 The phases at Port Renfrew and Yorke Island are more sensitive to changes in bottom friction and viscosity.

+* Increasing the slip, increases the phase difference between Point Atkinson and Port Renfrew.
+Decreasing the slip, decreases the phase difference but increases the amplitude drop.

 :math:`K_1` Results
 ^^^^^^^^^^^^^^^^^^^